chipzx92/DataEngineeringI320/docs/presentations/pipeline_overview/index.md

 1. Ticket sales over all time

 2. Tickets sales per venue over all time
-    --> visually identify the top venues, a group of three.
+    - visually identify the top venues, a group of three.

-3. Per venue, average ticket sales per performance by each band over all time.
+3. Per those 3 venues, average ticket sales per performance by each band over all time.
-    --> visually identify group of top performers
+    - visually identify group of top performers
-    --> maybe limit visualization to top 8 bands per venue
+    - maybe limit visualization to top 8 bands per venue

 ## The Pipeline